-Perfect for celebrating fall and getting cozy in the evenings, this pumpkin spice soap bar smells delicious and is superb for nourishing and hydrating the skin.
+Perfect for celebrating fall and getting cozy in the evenings, these pumpkin spice soap bars smell delicious and are superb for nourishing and hydrating the skin.
 Plus, the best bit?
-It takes just 20 minutes to make and can be used the same day.
+They take just 20 minutes to make and can be used on the same day.

-All those wonderful auburn leaves underfoot, blustery walks, steaming hot drinks, and cozy wood burning stoves.
+It’s totally to do with the cooler nights and the urge to wrap ourselves in snuggly blankets in front of the fire.
+All those wonderful auburn leaves underfoot, blustery walks, steaming hot drinks, and cozy wood-burning stoves.

 If you’re anything like me, you’ll switch up your bathing routine, too, to be somewhat more nourishing and nurturing.